-Hybrid vehicles have two batteries: the hybrid battery that handles the car's electrical charge, and a traditional 12-volt battery like you'd expect to see in a gas-powered car.
+Hybrid vehicles have two batteries: the hybrid battery that handles the car's electrical charge and a traditional 12-volt battery like you'd expect to see in a gas-powered car.
 Both batteries need to be maintained to keep your hybrid vehicle safe, reliable, and cost-effective.

 HYBRID MAINTENANCE COSTS

 Just like a regular car, a hybrid needs oil changes at regular intervals.
 The number of miles to wait between oil changes varies with the specific model.
 Like most cars, it is generally recommended by the manufacturer to change the oil every 3,000 miles for as long as you have the vehicle.
-If you are using conventional oil (natural) in your hybrid, the 3,000-mile rule may be a smart one to remember.
+If you use conventional oil (natural) in your hybrid, the 3,000-mile rule may be a smart one to remember.

 However, by switching to synthetic oil, you can increase the distance between oil changes to about 5,000 to 7,000 miles.
 Getting an oil change with natural oil will cost anywhere from $20 to $40.
 If you get synthetic oil, expect to pay around $40 to $70 per oil change.

 The oil lasts longer in hybrid vehicles than it does in regular ones.
 When you drive at a low speed, your hybrid car will turn off power to the engine.
 This allows the engine to go longer without needing to be lubricated, stretching out the life of the oil in your vehicle.
 If you haven't gone 5,000 to 7,000 miles after six months, get the oil changed at that point in time.
-By changing the oil every time it needs to be changed, you extend the number of miles your car can go.
+By changing the oil whenever it needs to be changed, you extend the miles your car can go.